johnking7/link-docs/obtain.rst

 Obtain LINK
 ###########

-In order to publish content on the Link network, or execute any kind of transaction, you must spend some LINK.
+In order to publish content on the LINK network, or execute any kind of transaction, you must spend some LINK.
 LINK can be obtained either by mining it or by purchasing it.

-You need to have a Link account.
-If you do not have one already, go to the Link console and run ``personal.newAccount();``.
+You need to have a LINK account.
+If you do not have one already, go to the LINK console and run ``personal.newAccount();``.

-Alternatively an Ethereum account can be created with `MyEtherWallet <https://www.myetherwallet.com/>`_ and that can be used for Link.
+Alternatively an Ethereum account can be created with `MyEtherWallet <https://www.myetherwallet.com/>`_ and that can be used for LINK.

 Mine LINK
 ---------